What Does Medical Insurance Underwriting Mean?

 Reviewing Policy Terms (Exclusions and Waiting Periods)

-Before switching insurers, it’s important to have a clear understanding of the policy terms, including any exclusions or waiting periods.
+Before switching insurers, it’s important to clearly understand the policy terms, including any exclusions or waiting periods.
 This knowledge ensures a smoother claims process, minimising potential shortfalls and surprises down the road.

 Matching Your Health History to Underwriting Type